liamdln/janus/README.md

 # Project Janus

-A static website for the a VATSIM vACC.
+A static website for a VATSIM vACC.